• Key supplier to the NHS

 The scientific explanation

 Posterior tilt is all about the pelvis.
-In medical terms, it means the PSIS is lower than the ASIS.
+In medical terms, it means the PSIS is lower than the ASIS, causing the pelvis to tilt backwards.

 This is how someone’s spine and pelvis looks when sitting with posterior tilt